Rowan Prep School, Claygate

 At Rowan Hill, there are specialist classrooms for science, music and performing arts, art and technology.
 There’s also an engineering and technology suite and a library, as well as a school hall used for lunch, assemblies and school productions.

 At Rowan Brae, you’ll find specialist classrooms for art and music, as well as a library and a school hall which is used for lunch, gym, drama, dance and assemblies.
-There’s a practical all-weather playground as well as a multi-sensory area that includes a mud pit, willow den and a grassy mound (called The Hill), and for the Nursery and Kindergarten classrooms, there’s a dedicated connecting outdoor space.
+There’s a practical all-weather playground as well as a multi-sensory area that includes a mud pit, willow den and a grassy mound (called The Hill), and for the Pre-School classrooms, there’s a dedicated connecting outdoor space.

 Sports wise, most of the facilities are off-site – although there are some netball goals at Rowan Hill.
 For most sport though, the girls are ferried to facilities about a mile from the school which are shared with Surbiton High School, which is also part of the United Learning family.
 Facilities include netball and tennis courts, astroturf pitches, as well as grassed pitches and athletics tracks.
 There’s also a large wooded area for Forest School and outdoor learning.
 Girls are also bussed to an indoor heated swimming pool for lessons.